-4.9 Before making an application to record, the media party must have made all reasonable efforts to obtain consent, or an indication that consent is forthcoming (or is likely to be forthcoming), from all relevant participants, insofar as they are known to the media party at that time, including legal advisers, parties, court officials and witnesses.
-They should do so by liaising with the Crown Office and Procurator Fiscal Service media relations and legal advisors rather than by direct contact with the individuals concerned.
-In respect of court officials, they should contact Judicial Communications.

-4.10Subject to an overriding public interest which entitles the judge to authorise broadcasting of a participant without consent, no participant in the trial can appear in an identifiable way in the final broadcast unless he, or she, has given his, or her, express written consent.
+- 4.9 Before making an application to record, the media party must have made all reasonable efforts to obtain consent, or an indication that consent is forthcoming (or is likely to be forthcoming), from all relevant participants, insofar as they are known to the media party at that time, including legal advisers, parties, court officials and witnesses. - 4.10 Subject to an overriding public interest which entitles the judge to authorise broadcasting of a participant without consent, no participant in the trial can appear in an identifiable way in the final broadcast unless he, or she, has given his, or her, express written consent.
 A distinction may be made between recording and broadcasting.
 A participant, who does not consent to being included in the broadcast, may still be recorded during the trial.
 Such a participant must be informed in advance of the recording by the media party that they have permission to record but that, in the absence of consent, that participant must not be identifiable in any subsequent broadcast.
 This allows the media party to have a complete record of the trial in the event that they need to replace some participants' voices with those of actors or to take other steps to ensure that the narrative of the documentary is complete.
 This also allows for the possibility that participants may change their minds about appearing in a broadcast once the trial is over.
 Should such a participant remain opposed to appearing in the broadcast, the media party must take such steps as are necessary, by, for example, blurring and/or substitution of the voice of an actor, to ensure that the participant is not identifiable in any subsequent broadcast.

-4.11 The media party must maintain open, honest and straightforward relationships with participants and keep them informed about the progress of the recording, editing and transmission dates throughout what might be a lengthy production process.

-4.12 No witness will be put under any pressure to appear in the broadcast.

-4.13 The withdrawal by a witness of his, or her, consent to take part in a broadcast does not give rise to a claim by the media party for damages or reimbursement of expenditure against the witness, nor does it give rise to any such claim against the prosecution or the defence or the court administration or any member of it.
+- 4.11 The media party must maintain open, honest and straightforward relationships with participants and keep them informed about the progress of the recording, editing and transmission dates throughout what might be a lengthy production process. - 4.12 No witness will be put under any pressure to appear in the broadcast. - 4.13 The withdrawal by a witness of his, or her, consent to take part in a broadcast does not give rise to a claim by the media party for damages or reimbursement of expenditure against the witness, nor does it give rise to any such claim against the prosecution or the defence or the court administration or any member of it.